fiinix/fiinix.github.io/_posts/2013/09/2013-09-22-the-abominable-creative-update.md

 date: 2013-09-22T22:05:00+00:00
 author: Carlos
 layout: post
-tags: ["The Abominable Weekly Update", Birthday, Movies, "Back to the Future", Design]
+tags: ["The Abominable Weekly Update", Birthdays, Movies, "Back to the Future", Posters]
-category: personal
+category: Life
 excerpt: "In which I get creative with Lego and bake a shocking chocolate cake for Rebecka."
 ---
 No. Don’t.
 Turn away.
 Please for once heed my warnings and…